 Swaddling – or wrapping an infant in a light blanket – is often used as a way to soothe or calm a baby, as well as encourage them to lay in a face-up position.
 The AAP says swaddling can be safe and helpful, if done correctly.

-But swaddling should only be used for small babies.
-Once your little one starts trying to roll over, usually at around two months old, it’s time to stop swaddling.
+But once your little one starts trying to roll over, usually at around two months old, it’s time to stop swaddling.
 That’s because if your baby manages to roll over while swaddled, they don’t have their arms free to help them roll back over, which can increase the risk of suffocation.

 Sleep sacks or wearable blankets are an excellent way to keep baby warm – and can be used from day one.
 If a sleep sack allows for full movement of your baby’s arms and legs, it can be used indefinitely.
 But, if you’re using a wearable blanket that holds your babe’s arms or legs tight against their body, it should be swapped out for a looser-fitting style when baby starts to turn over.

 When swaddling or using wearable blankets, make sure your little one doesn’t get too hot.
 Even though your baby is tiny and sleeping without blankets, they don’t need to be bundled up for bed.
 When getting them set for sleep, add one more layer than an adult would need to be comfortable and skip all head coverings.
 If they are sweating or their skin is hot to the touch, it’s time to back off the bundling.

 Sleeping with a pacifier is safe for babies of all ages.

 If baby doesn’t want the pacifier, don’t force it – just try again when they are older.
 And make sure to skip pacifiers that are attached to clothing, a stuffed animal or blankets when sending your babe off to dreamland.
 Pacifiers attached to anything increases the chance of strangulation and suffocation.